 At only 80 calories per serving, this savory Asian-inspired appetizer recipe makes the perfect Thanksgiving starter.
 Brown sugar adds a sweet flavor that complements the hearty chicken and peanuts in the make-ahead dish.
 Don't have endive leaves?
 Use lettuce leaves instead.

 Freeze these light-and-puffy appetizers for up to one month -- the cheese, basil, flour, and egg mixture will warm up nicely just 15 minutes before your event.

 This creamy make-ahead cheese spread gets rolled in parsley for a fresh and easy appetizer idea that you can make up to 24 hours ahead of time, or freeze and keep on hand for company.
 For the Italian version, stir in salami and roasted red pepper, and substitute goat cheese for Fontina.

 Make meatball appetizers ahead of time to simplify your dinner preparation.
 Here's how to make meatballs that are simple and delicious.

-A light and refreshing way to begin dinner, these tomato-topped tarts feature light flavors, such as garlic, ground black pepper, olive oil, and roma tomatoes.
-A make-ahead dressing features cream cheese, ranch salad dressing, Parmesan cheese, and parsley.
+A light and refreshing start to dinner, these tomato-topped tarts feature light flavors, such as garlic, ground black pepper, olive oil, and roma tomatoes.
+Dress the make-ahead appetizer with a combination of cream cheese, ranch salad dressing, Parmesan cheese, and parsley.

 Transform frozen wheat bread dough into a special Thanksgiving appetizer in no time.
-With chopped nuts or seeds, an egg, water, and mustard, you can enhance the harvest, wholesome flavors in this easy appetizer.
+With chopped nuts or seeds, an egg, water, and mustard, you can easily enhance the wholesome harvest flavors in this appetizer recipe.

 A sweet appetizer?
 Why not.
-Low-calorie, sweet-savory popcorn is a cinch to make in bulk and can be stored in an airtight container for up to one week.
+Our low-calorie caramel popcorn recipe is a cinch to make in bulk, and the portable appetizer can be stored in an airtight container for up to one week.